Micro, Small, and Medium Enterprises in India – An Explainer

 - The investment limit increases more than the limit prescribed under the Act; or

 - If the registered enterprise starts manufacturing any new item or items that require an industrial license or another kind of statutory license.

-Editor’s note: This article was first published on November 1, 2018, and was republished with amendments on September 4, 2019, and revised on May 14, 2020 in keeping with the latest developments.
+Editor’s note: This article was first published on November 1, 2018, amended on September 4, 2019, and revised on May 14, 2020 in keeping with the latest developments.